LiveGood/ECMAScript-playground/README.md

 ### `node private-classes-compiled.js`

-If you change something to the main file recompile:
+If you change something to the main file, recompile:

 ### `npx babel private-classes.js -o private-classes-compiled.js`